Enabling the MCP Server¶

 The ai-rulez MCP (Model Context Protocol) server allows your AI assistant to programmatically and safely interact with your .ai-rulez/ configuration.
-Since V3 uses a file-based approach, you edit configuration files directly with your editor, and the MCP server provides read-only access for AI assistants to generate outputs and validate your configuration.
+Since V4 uses a file-based approach with inline MCP configuration, you define servers directly in config.toml, and the MCP server provides read-only access for AI assistants to generate outputs and validate your configuration.

 You do not need to start the server manually.
 Your AI assistant will start it automatically based on the configuration you provide.

-To enable the server, add one of the following snippets to your AI assistant's configuration file (e.g., Cursor's settings.json).
+To enable the server, add one of the following snippets to your AI assistant's configuration file (e.g., Cursor's settings.json), or define it inline in .ai-rulez/config.toml.

 This method ensures you are always using the latest version of ai-rulez without needing to install it globally.